Valadis-Mastoras/SemiGramEx/README.md

 ## Usage

 * The project is not yet available online, so it should be downloaded to be used.
-* NOTE: Due to size limitations, only a small subset of the input resource are provided.
-For the whole input corpora, please contact with the given email.
+* NOTE: Due to size limitations, the input resources are not provided.
+To acquire them, please contact with the creator (email at the end).

 1. Open a python terminal and move to the directory where the SemiGrammEx folder is saved.